beelerpayton/FracScatt/docs/source/functions.rst

 	:math:`{\phi\left(\frac{m^2-1}{m^2+2}\right)=\left(\frac{m_{eff}^2-1}{m_{eff}^2+2}\right)}`.

    Here, :math:`{m}` is the refractive index of black carbon, :math:`{1.95+0.79i}`.
 The core phase shift parameter and mass of the measured black carbon aggregates is then compared to the three cases described above, allowing for inference of particle morphology.

+   In a similar manner, users can supply the morphology, mixing state, and particle diameter, and the mass absorption cross-section can be calculated based on the core phase shift parameter.

 Functions for single particles
 ---------------------------------

-.. py:function:: SingleParticle(coating, absorption, wavelength, diameter[, abs_error=0.0, mode='Mtot_Mbc', r_monomer=20.0])
+.. py:function:: shape2abs_SP(dp, coating, wavelength, collapse, [mode='MtotMbc', r_monomer=20, asDict=True])

-   The core phase shift parameter is determined using the procedure outlined `above <https://pyfracscatt.readthedocs.io/en/latest/functions.html#theory>`_.
-The single particle mass is determined using the provided :math:`{d_p}`, assuming the density of black carbon is 1.8 g/cm\ :sup:`3`.
+   Particle shape is input and its mass absorption cross-section is calculated using the procedure outlined `above <https://pyfracscatt.readthedocs.io/en/latest/functions.html#theory>`_.
+The particle mass is determined assuming the density of black carbon is 1.8 g/cm\ :sup:`3`.

    **Parameters**

+   dp : float
-   coating : float
+	Black carbon core diameter with units of nm. coating : float
-	Ratio of total particle mass to black carbon mass. absorption : float
+	Coating amount with units matching that of the optional 'mode' input.
+Default is ratio of total particle mass to black carbon mass. wavelength : float
-	The mass absorption cross-section with units of m\ :sup:`2`/g. wavelength : float
-	The wavelength of incident light, in nanometers. diameter : float
+	The wavelength of incident light, in nanometers. collapse : string
-   	The volume-equivalent diameter of the black carbon core, in nanometers. abs_error : float, optional
-	The errors associated with mass absorption cross-section measurement. mode : string, optional
+   	- 'fresh' : black carbon morphology matches fresh soot with fractal dimension of 1.8.
+	- 'partial' : black carbon core has partially collapsed, fractal dimension of 2.5.
+	- 'full' : black carbon core has fully collapsed, fractal dimension of 3.0. mode : string, optional
 	- 'Mtot_Mbc' : ratio of total particle mass to black carbon mass
 	- 'Rbc' : ratio of coating mass to black carbon mass
 	- 'OC:EC' : ratio of organic carbon mass to black carbon mass
-	- 'percent_BC' : percentage of total particle mass which is attributed to black carbon.
+	- 'percent_BC' : percentage of total particle mass which is attributed to black carbon. r_monomer : float, optional
+	Radius of monomers, in nanometers. asDict : bool, optional
+	If true, returns dict of output variables.

    **Returns**

+   dp : float
+	Diameter of particle in nm.
-   fig : figure
+   coating : float
+	Amount of coating with same units as input.
-	If ReturnPlot==True, figure showing morphology retrival. mass, rho : float
+   MAC : float
-	The single particle back carbon mass in fg and core phase shift parameter. c : dict
-	If asDict==True, returns a dict of mass and core phase shift parameter with appropriate keys.
+	Mass absorption cross-section with units of m\ :sup:`2`/g.

 Functions for black carbon size distribution